-- Identify and generate, in collaboration with the PSO, quality good practise case studies in WWGS schools, including student action projects.
+- Identify and generate quality good practise case studies in WWGS schools, including student action projects

 - Support schools with the WWGS Self Assessment Tool (SAT)

-- Supporting Director and GOA with data requirements for half yearly reports to Irish Aid.
+- Supporting with data requirements for half yearly reports to Irish Aid

-- Supporting PSO with Teacher CPD Events and Annual Conference reporting.
+- Supporting with Teacher CPD Events and Annual Conference reporting

 7. General Administration